Jamie Banker, PhD, LMFT, AAMFT Approved Supervisor

-Assistant Professor and Director of Counseling Psychology
+Assistant Professor and Director, Master of Science in Counseling Psychology (MFT)

 Dr. Banker received her B.A. in Human Development and Family Studies from Colorado State University, her M.S. in Marital and Family Therapy from the University of San Diego, and her Ph.D. in Human Development and Marriage and Family Therapy from Virginia Tech.
 Dr. Banker is a licensed Marriage and Family Therapist.
 She is a clinical member of the American Association for Marriage and Family Therapy and an active member in the Collaborative Family Healthcare Association.